min2ha/ukwa-site/content/target/71541/index.en.md

   "subject": "Brexit"
 }

-# Court of Session: OPINION OF LORD CARLOWAY, the LORD PRESIDENT in the reclaiming motion by ANDY WIGHTMAN MSP AND OTHERS against SECRETARY OF STATE FOR EXITING THE EUROPEAN UNION

 Judgment refers the question of whether MPs can vote to stop Brexit without the consent of the remaining member states to the European Court of Justice.